dmaerzendorfer/dmaerzendorfer.github.io/_projects/trestle.md

 </div>

 During that process my brother also made sure to explain to me all the ways to adjust the machines and the proper way to operate them.
 During that I noticed the high focus on precise work and safety.
 In a way it reminded me of QA and IT Security in my own trade.
-So seems those topics are important everywhere.
+So it seems those topics are important everywhere.

 ---

 ### Day Two
 On this day we made the mortises (holes) for the tenons.
 We decided to make them square since I thought it would be easier than making every tenon round.
 Turns out using a chisel to make round holes square is not that much easier tho...

 Before making any holes we made sure that the nicer looking wood would be on the visible side of the piece.
-We started with making all the holes with a long boring machine.
+We started with making all the holes with a long drilling machine.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">